nmshd/documentation/_docs_use-cases/use-case-consumption-create-a-repositoryattribute.md

 ## On Failure

-- The LocalAttribute cannot be created if the parameter is malformed.
+- The LocalAttribute cannot be created if there is already an existing RepositoryAttribute whose `succeededBy` property is undefined that has the exact same `content.value`.